johan-bolmsjo/speak/doc/speak-spec.md

 Custom Types
 ------------

-TODO: Contemplate custom type limitations.

-Custom types can be used as message field types.
-The intended purpose of custom types is to provide a means to add functionality to them in the native language.
-For example an IPv6 pretty printer could be written for a type defined as follows:
+Custom types can be used as message or choice field types.
+The intended purpose of custom types is to create blob like types, for example IPv6 or SHA-1 types.
+They can only be created from basic types or arrays of basic types.

+Examples:

     type Ipv6Address [16]byte
+    type Sha1        [20]byte

 The grammar is as follows: